-Any new addition or substantial improvement to a building designed for human habitation shall also meet the requirements of 502.1, A through E.
+Any new addition or substantial improvement to a building designed for human habitation shall also meet the requirements of 502.1, A through F.

-502.3 Seasonal buildings
+502.3 Seasonal buildings and Non-Dwelling Structures (Revised 2022)

-A building designed for or presently used for seasonal habitation shall not be converted to year-round use until all applicable requirements of 502.1 are met, (see also #303)
+A building designed for or presently used for seasonal habitation shall not be converted to yearround use until all applicable requirements of 502.1 are met, (see also #303 ON-SITE WASTE DISPOSAL SYSTEMS).
+The conversion of an existing structure that is not a dwelling into a habitable dwelling must meet all the requirements of Sections 303, 305 and 502.1.